verisimilitude20201/notes/Videos/CSW186/SQL_3.md

 2. System R and Ingress were two primary research projects having two languages SQL and QUEL language
 3. Oracle beat IBM in bringing out a commercial SQL-based database before IBM brought DB2
 4. Questioned repeated
     a.
-OQL was developed for OO databases
+90s: OQL was developed for OO databases
     b.
-XML was proposed in the 2000s and brought with it XPath, XQuery and XSLT
+2000s: XML was proposed in the 2000s and brought with it XPath, XQuery and XSLT
     c.
-NoSQL movement rejected SQL in favor of more programmetic languages like just get and set key and workflows like MapReduce
+2010s: NoSQL movement rejected SQL in favor of more programmetic languages like just get and set key and workflows like MapReduce

 ## Features
 1. Declarative language: You just say what you want through queries and not how to get it.
-The database strategy to compute the data may change and may not be same for the same query
+The database strategy to compute the data may change and may not be same for the same query depending on data, the changes to data & hardware
-2. Implemented widely.
+2. Implemented widely with varying levels of efficiency and completeness
-3. SQL is a domain specific language for querying data.
+3. SQL is a domain specific language for querying & manipulating data.
 You cannot write algorithms in SQL, it's not for Turing-complete tasks
-4. General Purpose, feature rich, can mix your imperative code and SQL code.
+4. General Purpose, feature rich, can mix your imperative code and SQL code.~